PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleAI3.md

 ## 1) Learning objectives

-1. Define the terms' algorithmic bias', and 'individual fairness'.
+1. Define the term 'individual fairness'.
 2. Explain the difference between 'fairness through awareness, and 'fairness through unawareness'.
 4. Propose appropriate individual fairness and debiasing techniques for a tabular toy dataset.